 Bouin Capital was launched to support growth, resilience, expansion, innovation, and entrepreneurship.
-Rashmi works with her clients range from start-ups to family offices and HNIs.
-She is a Member of the Advisory Board for a diagnostic healthcare device company, Forbes Japan listed B2B SaaS startup and a Reddot winner FinTech startup.
-She stays on advisory boards, is a venture mentor with Austin Technology Incubator & IC2, CSweetener, and MassChallenge Boston.
+She is a Member of the Advisory Board for a Boston Massachusetts based cancer supportive care, an Austin HQ'd global company helping patients with post-operative care and adaptive clothing, a diagnostic healthcare device company, Forbes Japan listed B2B SaaS analytics startup and a Reddot winner FinTech startup.
+She is a venture mentor with Austin Technology Incubator & IC2, CSweetener for Women in Healthcare, and MassChallenge Boston.
 Rashmi evaluates, advises, invests, and is on the investment evaluation committee with an impact-driven South West Angel Network across the US.
-Rashmi is invited to judging and coaching during annual global conferences such as SXSW Interactive, Invest in Korea Week, Rice Alliance Business Plan Competition Houston, Texas (RBPC), HITLab (Healthcare Innovation & Tech Lab), and Innostars by US-China Innovation Alliance.
-She has attended events including Arabcom, Mobile World Congress, World Congress of IT, MassBio, Women in Tech Summit, and TiE.
-Some of her client interactions in the two decades included Sumitomo Bank, Vodacom South Africa, Amena Es Madrid, Etnoteam Milano (now NTT Data), Accenture, Unisys Italia, Compaq (now Hewlett Packard), Telecom Italia, Onatel Burkina Faso, Malitel Senegal, Telekom Malaysia, Indus Bank, Valor Equity, SGRF fund Oman, Qatar Telecom, Thuraya Satellite UAE, IBM, Siemens, Fedilisworld and more.
+Rashmi is invited to judging and coaching during annual global conferences such as SXSW Interactive, Invest in Korea Week, Rice Alliance Business Plan Competition Houston, Texas (RBPC), HITLab (Healthcare Innovation & Tech Lab), CSweetener (Now HLTH Foundation), and Innostars by US-China Innovation Alliance.
+She has attended events including Arabcom, Mobile World Congress, World Congress of IT, MassBio, JPM, Women in Tech Summit, and TiE.
+Some of her client interactions in the two decades included Sumitomo Bank, Vodacom South Africa, Amena Es Madrid, Etnoteam Milano (now NTT Data), Accenture, Unisys Italia, Compaq (now Hewlett Packard), Telecom Italia, Onatel Burkina Faso, Telekom Malaysia, Indus Bank, Valor Equity, SGRF fund Oman, Thuraya Satellite UAE, Siemens, and more.

 Rashmi specialized in International Business & Strategy and a Bachelor's in Biology & Chemistry from Delhi University.
 Rashmi speaks four languages fluently, writes three scripts and was trained in classical music.